dantasse/process_big_csv/README.md

     real	1m51.824s

-Err... we're about 15x slower, from 7 seconds to 111.
+Err... we're about 20x slower, at almost 2 minutes.
 Why?
-Because we're not paralellizing the right thing here.
+Because we're not actually paralellizing anything here. `apply()` is synchronous, and even if we throw in `apply_async` instead, we'd be parallelizing the wrong thing.
 We're parallelizing the computation, all that figuring out if it's a canon or a nikon, but we're not parallelizing the disk I/O, which is probably the slowest part.
 So we get all the overhead of starting and stopping and throwing data between processes, and very little of the speedup.
 As soon as we did `for row in rdr` in `main()`, we were lost.

 (Plus, still race conditions.)